 Whip the reserved egg whites until foamy.
 Roll the dough balls into the egg whites.
 Then roll them into the chopped pecans.

-Bake the cookies in a preheated 350 degree oven for about 10 minutes.
+Bake the cookies in a preheated 350-degree oven for about 10 minutes.
 The edges will be firm.
-If your thumbprint puff up, just press your thumb into it again.
+If your thumbprint puffs up, just press your thumb into it again.

-If your caramel is to thick, stick it back in the microwave for a few seconds to loosen it back up.
+If your caramel is too thick, stick it back in the microwave for a few seconds to loosen it back up.

 Fill the indent with the caramel.

 Melt the chocolate chips in the microwave.
-Microwave in 30 second intervals, stirring well in between each interval until the chocolate is completely melted.
-Add the oil until it is drizzling consistency.
+Microwave in 30-second intervals, stirring well in between each interval until the chocolate is completely melted.
+Add the oil until it is drizzling consistency and drizzle generously!

 Aren’t they beautiful?